npm/rfcs/README.md

 previously ratified RFC is deemed to no longer be a viable candidate for implementation, an [**amendment section**](withdrawn/0000-template.md) will be added **to the top** of the document outlining the reason for repeal and subsequently moved to the `withdrawn/` section of this repository.
+The transition workflow scaffolds the amendment section for you.

 ## How do I change an RFC after ratification?